FIVE DAYS OF CULTURE VULTURING

 You could spend hours here, and you should.
 But you could also split your time appreciating the premier collection of Southern art in the country, traditional and modern, at the stylish, airy Ogden Museum of Southern Art, just a block away.

 Have lunch at Cochon Butcher, an upscale Cajun-inflected deli 2 blocks from the museum.
-The cured meats stand out, but just about everything is stellar (we’ve never left without a side of their Brussels sprouts).
+The cured meats stand out, but just about everything is stellar (we’ve never left without a side of their marinated Brussels sprouts).
 If you liked the muffuletta from Central Grocery, you can do a comparison taste test here.
 It’s debatable, but Butcher’s might just be the best in town.

-Day 3: City Park
+Day 3: City Park & Bayou St. John

-The 1,300 acres here are as full of nature’s glory as they are with activities, from the Spanish moss–draped giant live oaks to the splendid New Orleans Museum of Art to the outstanding Sculpture Garden.
+The 1,300 acres here are as full of nature’s glory as they are with activities, from the Spanish moss–draped giant live oaks to the splendid New Orleans Museum of Art to the outstanding Besthoff Sculpture Garden.
 If you have kids in tow, take a ride in a pedal boat in the lake or visit the kids’ amusement park and Storybook Land.
 The lush Botanical Gardens include the Train Gardens, a sort of melted Dr. Seuss replica of the city in miniature, complete with model trains (not to mention enormous lily pads).

-Just outside the main entrance to City Park is Bayou St. John, a former bustling canal turned scenic body of water, and the sight of the city’s origins.
+Just outside the main entrance to City Park is Bayou St. John, a former bustling canal turned scenic body of water, and the site of the city’s origins.
 If you’re up for more footwork, a stroll here is one of the lesser-known, more peaceful delights of the city.
 Or, point yourself down Esplanade Avenue and turn left on Lopez, where shivering-cold schooners of Abita and one of the city’s best gumbos awaits at Liuzza’s by the Track.
 Also get the garlic oyster po’ boy.
 You’re welcome.